httptoolkit/http-encoding/README.md

 Found a codec used in real-world HTTP that isn't supported?
 Open an issue!

-## API
+## Buffer API

-The library includes two general methods:
+The library includes two general methods for de/encoding buffers:

 ### `decodeBuffer(body, encoding)`